 Rick's Free Auto Repair Advice

-How to do a coolant drain and fill
+How to do a coolant drain and refill

 In the old days metal radiator contained broken radiator drain petcockbrass drain petcocks.
 But modern radiators have plastic side tanks and plastic drains.
 The drain sits unused for almost 10 years before you decide to open the drain.
-I guarantee that once you open the drain and try to close it, it will leak, or crack, or simply disintegrate.
+In those 10 years, the plastic has become brittle and the o-rings have hardened.
+The instant you twist the petcock, it’ll most likely break off or destroy the O-ring.
+Even if you manage to loosen it without breaking, I guarantee that it’ll leak when you refill the system.

 replacement radiator drain valve